allwin107/Diabetes-Prediction-using-Machine-Learning/README.md

 Make sure diabetes.csv is in the same directory as the script.

 ## ✅ Accuracy
-The SVM model achieved good accuracy on the test data (you can replace this with your exact accuracy, e.g., 78%).
+The SVM model achieved good accuracy on the test data 78%.

 ## 💾 Model Saving
 The trained model is saved using pickle for later use in deployment or integration into applications.